Hong Kong's UK flight ban leaves students stranded, parents in despair

-HONG KONG (Reuters) - For 22-year old Timmin Lam, who is studying in Manchester, the ban on flights from the United Kingdom to Hong Kong this week is the latest in a series of unrelenting measures that have prevented him from travelling home for almost two years.
+HONG KONG, June 30 (Reuters) - For 22-year old Timmin Lam, who is studying in Manchester, the ban on flights from the United Kingdom to Hong Kong this week is the latest in a series of unrelenting measures that have prevented him from travelling home for almost two years.

 "I feel trapped in the UK.
 I really wish the pandemic would improve," he said.